MicrosoftDocs/well-architected/well-architected/cost/provision-webapps.md

 ## App Service plans

 App Service plans include the set of compute resources needed for the web app to run.
-Except for the Free tier, an App Service plan carries a charge on the compute resources it uses.
+Except for with the Free tier, an App Service plan carries a charge on the compute resources it uses.
 For a description of App Service plans, see [Azure App Service plan overview](/azure/app-service/overview-hosting-plans).

 You can potentially save money by choosing one or more App Service plans.
 To help find the solution that meets your business requirements, see [Should I put an app in a new plan or an existing plan?](/azure/app-service/overview-hosting-plans#should-i-put-an-app-in-a-new-plan-or-an-existing-plan)